pivotal/blog/content/post/orca-profiling.md

 draft: true
 short: |
   [GPORCA](https://github.com/greenplum-db/gporca) is Pivotal’s Query Optimizer for [Greenplum Database](https://github.com/greenplum-db/gpdb) and [Apache HAWQ](https://github.com/apache/incubator-hawq) (incubating).
 In this post, we describe how users can profile query compilation with GPORCA.
 This will aid user in understanding where the time and memory is being spent by and how to influence its decision making.
-title: Profiling Query Compilation with GPORCA
+title: Profiling Query Compilation Time with GPORCA
 ---

 Pivotal’s Query Optimizer (PQO) is designed to find the fastest way to execute SQL queries in a distributed environments such as Pivotal’s [Greenplum Database](https://github.com/greenplum-db/gpdb).
 The open source version of PQO is termed as [GPORCA](https://github.com/greenplum-db/gporca).
 When processing large amounts of data, a